SoftwareAG/c8y-docs/content/device-management-application/monitoring-and-controlling-devices-bundle/working-with-alarms.md

 </tbody>
 </table>

-Select an alarm by clicking on the alarm in the **Alarms list** that you are interested in, to display further details about the alarm.
+To display further details about an alarm, click on the respective alarm in the **Alarms list**.

-* **Status**: Provides further information on the alarm status and showing the type of the alarm.
+* **Status**: Provides further information on the alarm status and shows the type of the alarm.
 The type info is used for duplicating alarms and for configuring the priority of alarms in [Alarm mapping](/standard-tenant/alarm-mapping/).
 * **Audit Logs**: Provides the server time when the alarm was created, which may differ from the device time.
 * **First Occurrence**: Provides information about when the alarm first occurred.